arielperez82/the-adaptive-alchemist/src/content/blog/the-paradox-of-fluid-teams-familiar-yet-revolutionary.md

 ---
-title: "The Paradox of Fluid Teams: Familiar Yet Revolutionary"
+title: 'The Paradox of Fluid Teams: Familiar Yet Revolutionary'
-description: "Every crisis proves fluid teams work brilliantly.
+description: 'Every crisis proves fluid teams work brilliantly.
 So why do smart executives only use them as last resorts?
-The answer costs billions."
+The answer costs billions.'
 pubDate: 2025-06-05
-heroImage: "/assets/houston-we-have-a-problem.jpeg"
+heroImage: '/assets/houston-we-have-a-problem.jpeg'
-readingTime: "8 min read"
+readingTime: '8 min read'
-tags: ["Organizational Design"]
+tags: ['Organizational Design']
 ---

 April 13th, 1970\.
 Apollo 13's oxygen tank explodes 200,000 miles from Earth.
 In Mission Control, the org chart becomes irrelevant.
 Engineers from different departments huddle around whiteboards.
 The "Tiger Team" forms organically: pulling expertise from propulsion, life support, navigation, and communications.
 Titles don't matter.
 Department budgets are forgotten.
 The only thing that counts is bringing three astronauts home alive.